How To Copy Protect Site From Data Miners and Image Theft

 Now you may have noticed that the "right-click" menu is mentioned a couple of times, so you might think that disabling the right click menu will protect your media.
 But you will be wrong, because the same menu options are available from the browser toolbar.
 You will not be alone thinking that because thousands of WordPress users use one of a number of "content protection " plugins that are a clone of each other, and all they do is disable the right click menu.
 Yes, just more plagiarism and what those monkey-brains do is download someone else's "open-source" plugin and rename its functions and slightly re-arrange their order in the script and voila, yet another ripped off plugin that they can use to promote an unrelated enterprise like web hosting or SEO services.

-So when we talk about "copy protection" we mean methods of preventing all copy full stop, completely, without ado, and methods that cannot be exploited.
+when we talk about "copy protection" we mean methods of preventing all copy full stop, completely, without ado, and methods that cannot be exploited.
 Methods that can be and should be employed by those who need to protect their livelihood and mission critical data.

 Click for the most secure copy protection solutions.